I just read Serotonin by Michel Houellebecq and wrote a few lines #bookreviews

-Even his arguable “prescience” of today’s political dramas relates to experiences lived between the protagonist and a number of individuals that are far from the world of ordinary people.
-His unsuccessful interactions always happen to be with foreigners or those who display non-French, non-European attitudes.
-All very relatable to real dilemmas, but not far from any news report.
+Even his arguable “prescience” of today’s political dramas relates to experiences lived between the protagonist and some individuals far from the world of ordinary people.
+His unsuccessful interactions always happen with foreigners or those who display non-French, non-European attitudes.
+All are relatable to real dilemmas but not far from any news report.

 It shows up whenever Florent aims to find a “dirty Brazilian” to satisfy last-minute sex urges; it is about the Argentinians that will destroy France’s milk industry.

-This ongoing cry of the white male, the wolf that howls at half moon also happens in Submission.
-As soon as the Muslim candidate “deceptively” reaches the power in 2022’s France, everyone else becomes vocal and afraid.
+This ongoing cry of the white male, the wolf that howls at the half-moon, also happens in Submission.
+As soon as the Muslim candidate “deceptively” reaches power in 2022’s France, everyone else becomes vocal and afraid.
 But there, the powerful thesis behind compensates and distracts from the characters.